SSD Data Recovery: Effective Ways to Recover Deleted Files SSD

 Secure Download

 Step 2.
-After loading the disk, select the SSD including your files before deletion.
-Then click "Start Scan".
+After loading the disk, hover the mouse over the SSD, including your deleted files, then click Scan.

 select-a-partition-to-scan